tldr-pages/tldr/pages/linux/getconf.md

 `getconf -a {{path/to/directory}}`

-- Check if your linux system is a 32-bit or 64-bit:
+- Check if the system is 32-bit or 64-bit:

 `getconf LONG_BIT`